Strawberry Moscow Mules

 How to make a Moscow mule at home:

 To make this strawberry Moscow mule recipe at home, you’ll want to start by chopping up a few fresh strawberries.
 Giving them a rough chop first makes them easier to muddle.
+Save some berries for a fried goat cheese salad or lemon pancakes!

 Divide the strawberries between the mugs or glasses you are serving your mules in, and use a muddler (or even the back or handle of a wooden spoon) to mush and crush the berries into a pulp.
 If there are a few larger pieces, don’t worry about it!